-No. These types of blanket provisions could be utilized by the existing board and management as entrenchment tools to prevent or delay potential nominees from gaining access to the company's proxy disclosures or to hinder shareholders' ability to nominate directors for election to the board.
-Such disclosure requests may be of little or no relevance to a potential director's abilities on the board and could be used by management for its own benefit and without disclosing any of this information to shareholders, thereby potentially preventing proper access to the proxy.
-Any additional disclosure requirements within an advance notice requirement should be limited to only that information which would be required under law or regulation.
+No. These types of blanket provisions could be utilized by the existing board and management as entrenchment tools to prevent or delay potential shareholder nominees from standing for election and thus hinder shareholders' ability to nominate directors for election to the board.
+Such disclosure requests may be of little or no relevance to a potential director's abilities on the board and could be used by management for its own benefit.
+These provisions could be be used to prevent proper access to the proxy through unreasonably onerus disclosure requests, and requested information which is not then disclosed would be of negligible benefit to shareholders.